Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Adult Dose (Antiretroviral-Experienced Patients):

-- 200 mg twice daily following a meal
+- 200 mg twice daily with food

 - Rash, including Stevens-Johnson syndrome

 - Hypersensitivity with rash, constitutional findings, and sometimes organ dysfunction, including hepatic failure

 Instructions for Dispersing Etravirine Tablets in Liquid:

 - Area under the curve of etravirine is decreased by about 50% when the drug is taken on an empty stomach.
 Always administer etravirine with food.
 The type of food does not affect the exposure to etravirine.